rob-x-ai/libre-webui-dev/README.md

 - ✅ **Blob Management** - Handle binary data for model creation
 - ✅ **Version Detection** - Check Ollama server version
 - ✅ **Health Monitoring** - Service status and connectivity checks

+### 📄 Document RAG (Retrieval-Augmented Generation)

+Upload documents and have AI-powered conversations with your files:

+#### Supported Formats

+- ✅ **PDF Files** - Extract and process text from PDF documents
+- ✅ **TXT Files** - Plain text document processing
+- 📝 **Auto-chunking** - Intelligent text segmentation for optimal retrieval
+- 🔍 **Semantic Search** - Find relevant content based on your questions

+#### How It Works

+1. **Upload Documents** - Use the advanced features panel in chat to upload PDFs or TXT files
+2. **Auto-Processing** - Documents are automatically parsed and chunked for optimal retrieval
+3. **Context-Aware Chat** - Ask questions and get answers based on your uploaded documents
+4. **Smart Retrieval** - The system automatically finds and includes relevant document sections
+5. **Session Isolation** - Documents are linked to specific chat sessions for privacy

+#### Features

+- 🚀 **Real-time Processing** - Documents are processed instantly upon upload
+- 📊 **Visual Indicators** - See when documents are available and being used
+- 🔒 **Privacy-First** - All document processing happens locally on your device
+- 💾 **Persistent Storage** - Documents remain available across browser sessions
+- ⚡ **Fast Search** - Keyword-based search with plans for vector embeddings
+- 🗂️ **Multi-Document Support** - Upload multiple documents per session

+#### Example Use Cases

+- **Research** - Upload academic papers and ask questions about the content
+- **Documentation** - Upload technical docs and get instant answers
+- **Legal** - Process contracts and legal documents for quick reference
+- **Education** - Upload textbooks and create study materials
+- **Business** - Analyze reports and extract key insights

 ### 🔌 Plugin System